An uncomfortable concealed carry experience is the worst. A good holster can make all the difference.

 IWB and AIWB Holsters

 IWB holsters can be worn in different positions (side carry, appendix, 5 o’clock, etc.).
-Appendix holsters are a popular choice among IWB enthusiasts, as they minimize printing for many body types.
+Appendix holsters are a popular choice, but by no means the only option in the world of IWB concealed carry.

 Pros: